 The Art Department's transfer programs are structured as a broad introduction to the nature, vocabulary, media, styles and themes of the visual arts.
-Students pursuing a Fine Arts or Graphics Design major and transferring credits may complete all basic art requirements while at NIC.
+Students pursuing a Fine Arts or Graphics Design major (the Graphic Design program is described on page 82) and transferring credits may complete all basic art requirements while at NIC.
 Students may pursue an A.A.S. degree in Graphic Design as an occupational program.

 The Art Department's curriculum emphasizes four major goals: developing the highest levels of individual artistic awareness and expression; providing coursework for students as part of their general education experience; combining rigorous training n technical and formal skills in commercial art; and maintaining the art gallery as a visual arts resource in the region.